Article 50 Transparency Looks Easy. The Engineering May Not Be.

 Content provenance metadata.
 The C2PA standard (Coalition for Content Provenance and Authenticity), backed by Adobe, Microsoft, the BBC, and others.
 Cryptographically signed manifests attached to images, video, and audio describing how the content was produced and modified.
 Resilient against benign re-encoding when pipelines are aware of it.
 Fragile against deliberate stripping.

 Watermarking.
 Signal-level marks embedded in pixels, audio samples, or token distribution.
 SynthID, Meta’s invisible image watermarks, and a growing set of academic schemes for text.
-More resistant to stripping than metadata, but with known attack surfaces — cropping, compression, paraphrasing for text.
+More resistant to stripping than metadata, but with known attack surfaces: cropping, compression, paraphrasing for text.

 Article 50(2) doesn’t name a standard.
 It requires marking that’s “effective, interoperable, robust and reliable as far as this is technically feasible,” and Article 50(7) tasks the AI Office with encouraging codes of practice.
 In practice, if you’re shipping today you need both: C2PA-style manifests for the metadata layer and watermarking for the signal layer, because each covers a failure mode the other doesn’t.
-Harmonised standards under the EU process will eventually settle on a baseline, but providers shipping into the August 2026 window can’t wait for them.
+Harmonised standards under the EU process will eventually settle on a baseline, but providers shipping into the 2 December 2026 content-marking window can’t wait for them.

 For GPAI wrappers, the obligation flows through the provider chain.
-If you generate images by calling an external API — say, an OpenAI image endpoint — the API provider’s marking is the foundation, but you remain responsible for not stripping it as it passes through your pipeline.
+If you generate images by calling an external API (say, an OpenAI image endpoint), the API provider’s marking is the foundation, but you remain responsible for not stripping it as it passes through your pipeline.
 Re-encoding a marked image without preserving the manifest, or paraphrasing watermarked text through your own summariser, is precisely the failure mode the obligation is meant to cover.

 Provider and deployer obligations are different